swagger-model-validator/swagger-model-validator/readme.md

 You can add multiple custom validators to the same field.
 They will all be run.
 If a validator throws an exception it will be ignored and validation will continue.

-### Custom Field Validators for Swagger 2.0 Onwards
+### Custom Field Validators for OpenAPI 2.0 Onwards
 Because the id property has been dropped from the model it is much harder to link models together in the validator.

 You can now add field validators as a custom property on each model by using the addFieldValidatorToModel function.